 Japanese Garden

-The meticulously maintained Portland Japanese Garden opened in 1967 to symbolize peace between Japan and the U.S. after World War II, to pay homage to Japanese culture and provide awareness of environmental sustainability.
+The meticulously maintained Portland Japanese Garden opened in 1967, to symbolize peace between Japan and the U.S. after World War II, to pay homage to Japanese culture, and to provide awareness of environmental sustainability.

 It was...designed in 1963 by Professor Takuma Tono, an internationally renowned authority on Japanese garden landscaping.